AstarNetwork/astar-community-tutorials/README.md

 # Website

-Welcome to Astar Community Tutorials GitHub Repo.
+Welcome to the ink! developers documentation portal repo.

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

-## How to contribute to Astar Community Tutorials using a local instance of the Docusaurus engine
+## How to contribute to ink!Hub documentation using a local instance of the Docusaurus engine

 ### Prereqs